Writing

 I have a rule about books: if a book is worth reading, it is worth reading again in five years.
 Almost everything worth knowing deepens with rereading.
 The book does not change, but you do.
 You bring different questions, different experience, different blindspots.
 The text meets you where you are.

-These are the ten books that live on my desk rather than my shelf.
+These are the fifteen books that live on my desk rather than my shelf.
 I return to each of them at least once a year, and I find something different every time.

 On Design and Making